 The Multnomah County Communications Office provides timely news and information for county residents and journalists.

-Animal Services released record-breaking save rate numbers, marking a milestone in the shelter’s commitment to finding homes for dogs and cats.
+Animal Services released record-breaking save rate numbers, marking a milestone in the shelter’s commitment to finding homes for dogs and cats in the metro area.

 On Wednesday afternoon, Multnomah County Chair Deborah Kafoury was among those recognized by The Daily Journal of Commerce for her leadership over the past year.